 In recent years, the word “detox” has come to mean cleansing the body from everyday “toxins” by sticking to a special diet and even avoiding food altogether.
 But in the true medical sense, detoxification is a process that the body undergoes naturally when removing harmful substances like drugs and alcohol from your system.
+This is why individuals often experience unpleasant withdrawal symptoms when undergoing a detox.
 Instead of restricting food, the best thing you can do is give the body what it needs to function.
 Detoxing isn’t just about removing the bad stuff — it’s also about replacing it with good.

 Article at a Glance: